5 barbershops in Manila you may have overlooked

 This month last year, we released a list of barbershops in the metro.
-The record was already extensive, but there seems to be a growing demand in the market, some sort of a rebirth of proper grooming rituals.
+It was already extensive, but there seems to be a growing demand in the market for proper grooming rituals.
 So we’re taking notes of cutting floors again—some are newly-opened and some are just really elusive to the public’s mere eyes.

 2F Fort Point II Bldg., The Fort Strip

 Bonifacio Global City, Taguig City

 The Refined prefers to be called “a gentleman’s experience” rather than a barbershop.
 It has towering glass windows, which allow the natural light to accentuate the room full of character designed with industrial interiors.
 It’s a lounge where you can have a drink while getting a haircut, indulge in their man-cave for spa services ran by aestheticians trained under the renowned Mandala Spa in Boracay, or just hang out on their leather couch to get some work done.

 The Refined is a lot of things.
 Check their website for more information.

 1F Somerset Millennium Hotel, 112 Aguirre St., Legaspi Village, Makati City